reflectoring/reflectoring.github.io/content/blog/2022/2022-04-26-introduction-to-retrofit.md

 The documentation should look like this:
 {{% image alt="settings" src="images/posts/retrofit/swagger-doc.jpg" %}}

-Before we use swagger to make REST calls, we will need to add basic authentication credentials.
-(The credentials are configured in application.yaml)
+Before we use swagger to make REST calls, we will add basic authentication credentials as configured in application.yaml.
 {{% image alt="settings" src="images/posts/retrofit/basic-auth.jpg" %}}

-We should be able to hit the REST endpoints successfully now.
+Now, we can hit the REST endpoints successfully.
 (Sample JSON requests are available in README.md file in the application codebase.)
 {{% image alt="settings" src="images/posts/retrofit/POST.jpg" %}}
 {{% image alt="settings" src="images/posts/retrofit/POST-response.jpg" %}}

-Once the POST request is successful, we should now be able to make a GET call to confirm this addition.
+Once the POST request is successful, we should be able to make a GET call to confirm this addition.
 {{% image alt="settings" src="images/posts/retrofit/GET-response.jpg" %}}

-Now that our REST service works as expected, we will move on to setup another application that will act as a REST client making calls to this service.
+Now that our REST service works as expected, we will move on to introduce another application that will act as a REST client making calls to this service.
 In the process, we will learn about Retrofit and its various features.

 ## Introduction to REST Client Application